omni-us/jsonargparse/README.rst

 Argument linking
 ================

-Some use cases could require adding arguments from multiple classes and be desired that some parameters get a value automatically computed from other arguments.
+Some use cases could require adding arguments from multiple classes and some parameters get a value automatically computed from other arguments.
 This behavior can be obtained by using the :py:meth:`.ArgumentLinking.link_arguments` method.

-There are two types of links each defined with ``apply_on='parse'`` and ``apply_on='instantiate'``.
-As the names suggest the former are set when calling one of the parse methods and the latter are set when calling :py:meth:`.ArgumentParser.instantiate_classes`.
+There are two types of links, defined with ``apply_on='parse'`` or ``apply_on='instantiate'``.
+As the names suggest, the former are set when calling one of the parse methods and the latter are set when calling :py:meth:`.ArgumentParser.instantiate_classes`.

 For parsing links, source keys can be individual arguments or nested groups.
 The